 The HEArts Program, directed by Joseph Mango, explores the effective use of patient narratives, media and creative arts to stimulate support, sharing and reflection among stakeholders to increase coping and compassion for severe mental illness.
-Many of our events are also research projects to measure how the arts helps promote healing in times of stress/depression and to also measure changes in attitude on depression stigma.
+Many of our events are also research projects to measure how the art may help promote healing in times of stress/depression and to also measure changes in attitude on depression stigma.

 Our goal is to understand the impact of the arts/narratives on mental health stigma through research.
 The following academic articles have been published through these efforts by our center’s faculty and staff (links below):

 - Mango JD, Lizaola E, Zhang L, and Zima BT.
 Addressing Depression Stigma Through the Arts Using a Play Inspired by the TV Show Friends. the Behavior Therapist.
 2019 June; 42(5): 176-183.

 - Mango JD, Griffith K, Kacsits O, Plaia M, Santostefano A, Flores J, Haywood C, Jones A, Kirkland A, Williams P. Commentary: Community Partner Experiences in CPPR: What Participation in Partnered Research Can Mean to Community and Patient Stakeholder.
 Ethnicity & Disease.
 2018 Sept.

 - Mango JD, Saks ER, Skrine Jeffers K, Wells M, Chung B, Jones L, Well KB.
 Addressing Mental Health Stigma Through the Arts: Development of a Stakeholder-Academic Partnered Program. the Behavior Therapist.
 2018 April;41(4):200-08.

 Am J Public Health.2009 Feb;99(2):237-44.Using community arts events to enhance collective efficacy and community engagement to address depression in an African American community.

 Past Media and Medicine for Communities Projects